rvbrooks/chess_engine/README.md

        - ✅ The board state and board square control can be printed out for each move in the game.

 #### ✅ Implement deep Q learning for an Noughts & Crosses.
-Since chess is quite a complex game, I first implemented deep reinforcement learning for noughts & crosses (tic-tac-toe for Americans).
+Since chess is quite a complex game, I first implemented deep reinforcement learning for noughts (O) & crosses (X) (tic-tac-toe for Americans).

+When training a deep learning (X's) vs a random opponent (O's), the X player clearly starts to beat the random O player every time after several 1000 epochs of training.
+In fact, the deep learner wins >99% of games versus the random player, when placing first.
 ![alt text](https://github.com/rvbrooks/chess_engine/blob/main/images/nc_learning.png)

-  - *Status*:
-      -  ✅ Coded up the rules of Noughts & Crosses.
-      -  ✅ Implement deep reinforcement learning for N&C.
-      -  ✅ Winrate for a trained policy when going first vs a randomly acting opponent is ~98%, which is best expected.
+✅ Winrate for a trained policy when going first vs a randomly acting opponent is ~99%, which is best expected.
-      -  ✅ Winrate for a trained policy when going second vs a randomly acting opponent is ~82%, which is best expected.
+✅ Winrate for a trained policy when going second vs a randomly acting opponent is ~82%, which is best expected.
-      -  ✅ Implemented learning through self play against another learner.
+✅ Implemented learning through self play against another learner.
-      -  ☐ Document results and process in more detail.

 #### ☐ Choose a model for chess learning
 ##### Reinforcement Learning